Hari-Nagarajan/fairgame/README.md

 **If everyone is botting, then no one is botting.**

+## Current Functionality

+Only Amazon auto-checkout.

+## Installation

-## Requirements
+### Requirements

-This project requires a recent 3.8 version of a python branch, 3.8.5 and more recent have been tested, 3.8.8 is preferred.
-3.7, 3.9, 3.10 branches will not work.
+***!!!
+YOU WILL NEED TO USE THE 3.8.5+ BRANCH OF PYTHON, 3.9.x BREAKS DEPENDENCIES !!!***

+It is best if you use the newest version (3.8.8) but 3.8.5, 3.8.6, and 3.8.7 should also work.

 It also requires a working Chrome installation.
-Running it off a potato is not suggested.
+Running it off a potato (<2GB of RAM) is not suggested.

-## Quick Start
+### Quick Start

 Here are the very simple steps for running the bot (on Windows):
 1. Turn on your computer
 2. Install Python 3.8.5, 3.8.6, 3.8.7 or 3.8.8.
-Install to some location that does not include spaces in the path (I suggest C:\Python38).
-Click the checkbox that says Add Python 3.8 to PATH (or something similar) during the installation
+The install path should not include any spaces (I suggest C:\Python38). ***Click the checkbox that says Add Python 3.8 to PATH (or something similar) during the installation***
-3. Download GitHub Desktop and Open the FairGame Repository with GitHub Desktop (or download the zip file).
-Again, make sure this installs to a location without spaces in the path.
+3. Download GitHub Desktop and open the FairGame repository with GitHub Desktop (or download the zip file).
+Again, make sure this installs (or is saved) to a location without spaces in the path.
 If you need help with this, look at Wiki.
 4. Open the FairGame folder in File Explorer.
-Double click __INSTALL (RUN FIRST).bat Don't use admin
+Double click __INSTALL (RUN FIRST).bat. ***Do NOT use administrative mode***
 5. After this finishes (it could take a few minutes or longer), make a copy of the amazon_config.template_json file, and rename it to amazon_config.json.
 If you don't know how to rename file extensions, look it up on Google
 6. Edit the amazon_config.json, this assumes US using smile.amazon.com.
 Find a product, like a USB stick that is in stock, and put the ASIN for that product in place of the B07JH53M4T listed below (or use that if it is in stock).
 Change the reserve_min_1 and reserve_max_1 to be below and above the price of the item, respectively:
 ```